 An explanation for the lack of MYM-V-56 sedation is less straightforward.
-Like MCLZ, it is a relatively nonpolar compound (ClogP 2.42) that would be expected to cross the blood brain barrier.
-We reasoned that activity at receptors other than GABA_ARs may mediate the psychoactive effects of this compound, and submitted MYM-V-56 to a panel of 44 different binding and functional assays (Eurofins Safety Screen44 Panel, Supplementary Table 2) to profile activity against a range of targets at a concentration of 10 μ M. These results confirmed that MYM-V-56 binds GABA_ARs, but no other assay showed significant displacement of radioligand.
-MYM-V-56 was also submitted to the NIH NIMH Psychoactive Drug Screening Program (PDSP)(31), where binding assays were performed against 46 different targets.
-These data also did not show significant displacement of radioligand at any of the targets screened
+Like MCLZ, it is a relatively non-polar compound (ClogP 2.42) that would be expected to cross the blood-brain barrier.
+We reasoned that activity at receptors other than GABA_ARs may mediate the psychoactive effects of this compound and submitted MYM-V-56 to a panel of 44 different binding and functional assays (Eurofins Safety Screen44 Panel; Table S2) to profile activity against a range of targets at a concentration of 10 μ M. These results confirmed that MYM-V-56 binds GABA_ARs, but no other assay showed significant displacement of radioligand.
+MYM-V-56 was also submitted to the National Institutes of Health (NIH) National Institute of Mental Health (NIMH) Psychoactive Drug Screening Program (PDSP) (32), where binding assays were performed against 46 different targets.
+These data also did not show significant displacement of radioligand at any of the targets screened (Table S2).

-(Supplementary Table 2).
 Therefore, future work will be required to elaborate on the mammalian targets of MYM-V-56 and minimize the psychoactive effects of this compound.